Viewing in the WebGUI¶

-The firewall displays several columns on this page, each with important information:
+The page displays several columns of information for each state table entry, each with important information:

 The interface to which the state is bound.
 This is the interface through which the packet initially entered or exited the firewall.